3box/3box/README.md

 3Box DB consists of two components: [`3box-js`](https://www.github.com/uport-project/3box-js) which is a client library, and [`3box-address-server`](https://www.github.com/uport-project/3box-address-server) which is a server.
 Together they are used to keep track of user data stored in [`orbit-db`](https://github.com/orbitdb/orbit-db) instances.
 Learn more about the [3Box architecture and how we do access control with encryption](./ARCHITECTURE.md).

 ### 3Box JS
-[`3box-js`](https://www.github.com/uport-project/3box-js) (coming soon) is the client side library used to read, write, and delete public and private data associated with the user.
+[`3box-js`](https://www.github.com/uport-project/3box-js) is the client side library used to read, write, and delete public and private data associated with the user.
 This library is used to get profile information about an address.

 We assume that end users have a web3-compatible browser or wallet (such as MetaMask or Status) which supports personal_sign.